wisnunugroho21/nugi_rl/README.md

-# Reinforcement Learning Framework
+# nugi_rl

-This framework is meant to assist my Reinforcement Learning project.
-If you think this framework will help you, feel free to clone or fork this repository
+This framework is intended to make it easier to develop new RL algorithms.
+Unlike Stable Baselines, this framework is not supposed to be a rapid prototyping, but rather a guide and/or assistant for creating new RL algorithms.